-RULONA provides a notary public may select one or more tamper-evident technologies to perform notarial acts with respect to electronic records, and a person may not require a notary public to perform a notarial act with respect to an electronic record with a technology the notary public has not selected.
+RULONA would provide a notary public may select one or more tamper-evident technologies to perform notarial acts with respect to electronic records, and a person could not require a notary public to perform a notarial act with respect to an electronic record with a technology the notary public has not selected.

-RULONA provides requirements before a notary public performs an initial notarial act with respect to an electronic record, including notification to the Secretary of State, identification of the technology to be used, and evidence of completion of the course of study and passing of the examination required by Section 23.
-If the technology complies with standards established by the Secretary of State in rules and regulations, the Secretary of State must approve the technology.
-The bill requires the notary public to include a fee set by the Secretary of State, not to exceed \$25, with the notification, and the Secretary of State must remit these fees to the State Treasurer to deposit in the State Treasury to the credit of the Information and Services Fee Fund.
+RULONA would provide requirements before a notary public performs an initial notarial act with respect to an electronic record, including notification to the Secretary of State, identification of the technology to be used, and evidence of completion of the course of study and passing of the examination required by Section 23.
+If the technology complies with any standards established by the Secretary of State in rules and regulations, the Secretary of State would be required to approve the technology.
+The bill would require the notary public to include a fee set by the Secretary of State, not to exceed \$25, with the notification, and the Secretary of State would remit these fees to the State Treasurer to deposit in the State Treasury to the credit of the Information and Services Fee Fund.

-RULONA allows a register of deeds to accept for recording a tangible copy of an electronic record containing a notarial certificate as satisfying any requirements that a record accepted for recording be an original, if the notarial officer executing the notarial certificate certifies the tangible copy is an accurate copy of the electronic record.
+RULONA would allow a register of deeds to accept for recording a tangible copy of an electronic record containing a notarial certificate as satisfying any requirements that a record accepted for recording be an original, if the notarial officer executing the notarial certificate certifies the tangible copy is an accurate copy of the electronic record.